Feel the rush by zip line, kayak, horse, or ATV—take your pick!

 Equestrians and newbies to the reins are equally welcome in SLO CAL, where the riding possibilities are virtually endless.
 Mount your steed at Madonna Inn and trot along green, sloping hillsides or head for the wilds of Montana de Oro, where dunes, tide pools, and trails are plentiful.

 OK.
 Not everyone is a “hiker.”
-But you don’t have to own an expensive pack or brand new hiking boots to get an inspiring outdoor experience in SLO CAL.
+But you don’t have to own an expensive pack or brand-new hiking boots to get an inspiring outdoor experience in SLO CAL.
 Let the scent of wild sagebrush surround you as you embark on a hike up Irish Hills, which—as you might have guessed—becomes gorgeously green each spring.
-It has become a rite of passage for SLO CAL residents to hike to the top of Bishop’s Peak and take a photo of the surrounding majesty; why not try your hand at this feat yourself?
-If you’d rather mountain bike it, no worries.
-There’s plenty of open space trails that allow for your two wheels (and, I might add, your four legged friends) to roam.
+It has become a rite of passage for SLO CAL residents to hike to the top of Cerro San Luis and take a photo of the surrounding majesty; why not try your hand at this feat yourself?
+If you’d rather mountain bike, no worries.
+Plenty of open space trails allow your two-wheels (and, I might add, your four-legged friends) to roam.